Little Fish (musical): Response

 Both Daniele and LaChiusa said Charlotte's struggle to quit smoking is "a metaphor for the crises that force people to reconsider who they are and what is important."
 Mr. LaChiusa said the musical was his oblique response to September 11: "After that happened, nobody was thinking about how to get rich and famous.
 You wanted to be around the people you love."
 LaChiusa went on to add that "But after you've been here in [New York] a while, you realize that you don't always have to swim upstream and battle the elements.
 When you're a little fish in a big pond, it's safer to swim in schools."

-Ben Brantley, reviewing for the New York Times, wrote: "About halfway into its intermissionless 90 minutes, Little Fish starts to lose its shapely, sharp-edged contours and turn into a sentimental, well, blob...
+Ben Brantley, reviewing for The New York Times, wrote: "About halfway into its intermissionless 90 minutes, Little Fish starts to lose its shapely, sharp-edged contours and turn into a sentimental, well, blob...
 Mr. LaChiusa...and Ms. Daniele has done a swell job of fashioning a lively musical about what it means to feel lifeless in contemporary Manhattan...Like many American musical composers under 50, Mr. LaChiusa is an artistic descendant of Mr. Sondheim, and in many ways, Little Fish can be regarded as a direct, latter-day answer to Company.
 Certainly, Riccardo Hernández's terraced, silver-toned set, with its evocation of concrete canyons enhanced by Peggy Eisenhauer's shifting lighting, brings to mind Boris Aronson's fabled designs for the original Company.
 And Mr. LaChiusa's Charlotte, like Mr. Sondheim's Bobby, is a wistful, disengaged soul who is surrounded by people who advise her on how to live...
 The problem, as the show goes on, is that there's an inevitable monotony to Charlotte's interior life."

-The talkinbroadway review noted: "It hits all its marks well, but never has quite the "oomph" needed to put it over the top.
+The Talkin' Broadway review noted: "It hits all its marks well, but never has quite the "oomph" needed to put it over the top.
 This may be due to Graciela Daniele's direction and choreography which are fine but unexceptional, never completely communicating in the same urban language that drips from every LaChiusa's score and libretto...
 LaChiusa can and does impress, time and time again, though perhaps never more effectively than in Charlotte's late-show song, "Simple Creature."
 It's one of the most stirring and artfully constructed musical scenes to hit the New York stage in years."